baconcheese113/cell-proto/WORKSPACE_SUMMARY.md

 ✅ **Collision System**: Realistic obstacle interaction with collision normals and damping
 ✅ **Energy Integration**: ATP costs for movement, dash ability, and adhesion maintenance

-The project is now positioned for advanced cellular biology features with a solid, maintainable, and performant foundation that demonstrates how complex biological simulations can be elegantly managed through thoughtful architecture design. **Milestone 9** completed the vision of unified cell behavior where the entire cellular environment moves as a cohesive biological entity.
+The project has achieved a **revolutionary biological simulation** with a solid, maintainable, and performant foundation. **Milestone 10** completes the vision of biologically-grounded cellular locomotion where cells can adapt their movement strategy to environmental conditions, just like real cellular organisms.
+The three motility modes (Amoeboid, Blebbing, Mesenchymal) provide a comprehensive framework for realistic cellular behavior in diverse biological environments.